What are the Differences in Industrial Chain Grades?

 - Type 304 and 316 High-Test Stainless-Steel Chains

-Grade 70 has a working load limit available between 3,150 to 15,800 lbs. and is most commonly used for:
+Grade 70 has a chain working load limit available between 3,150 to 15,800 lbs. and is commonly used as a logging chain.
+It is also used for:

 - Trucking and trailer tie downs